hellogaray/boba-best-teas/README.md

 # Boba Best-Teas
-> Introduction to Database's Project: Oregon State University - CS 340
+> Introduction to Database's Project: Oregon State University - CS 340<p>
-> A boba store order management system, built for the web using mainly Python and SQL.
+> A boba store order management system and database, built for the web using mainly Python and SQL.